vmlnayak/vmlnayak/README.md

 - 👋 Hi, I’m @vmlnayak
-- 👀 I’m interested in Java,Python and AI
+- 👀 I’m interested in Java,Python and Artificial Intelligence
 - 🌱 I’m currently growing in AWS Cloud Services
 - 📫 How to reach me ...vimalhnayak@gmail.com